vayunix/Dashboards/README.md

-These Dashboards are made in MicrosoftPowerbi, Tableau, Oracle Analytics, and Apache superset technologies Please get in touch with us.
+These Dashboards are made in Microsoft Powerbi, Tableau, Oracle Analytics, and Apache superset technologies Please get in touch with us.

 Contact Email: vaunix@gmail.com